7.2.1 Isolation from Governance

 It is possible to avoid many of the constraints of governance by placing oneself outside its scope, or by making one’s own arrangements, in preference to relying on publicly-provided services.
 The degree to which this is possible varies by dimension:

-- Subsistence farming largely avoids the use of money, and thereby escapes tax and economic regulation.
+● Subsistence farming largely avoids the use of money, and thereby escapes tax and economic regulation.
+This might be unintended isolation.

-- Generally speaking, people cannot avoid being subject to the laws of the territory which they inhabit – but if they avoid contact with other people they are unlikely to contravene any laws.
+● Generally speaking, people cannot obtain isolation from governance of the laws of the territory which they inhabit – but if they avoid contact with other people they are unlikely to contravene any laws.

 Such isolation could be regarded as the ultimate expression of individualism.
 It undermines social cohesion.